-This course is designed for those who have successful completed Geometry Honors with a B or higher and successfully have met the honors criteria.
+This course is designed for those who have successfully completed Geometry Honors with a B or higher and successfully have met the honors criteria.
 This course includes all topics covered in Algebra II CP but at a more rigorous and advanced level and at an accelerated pace.
-Topics also include matrices, a more rigorous study of functions, more rigorous applications, and more theory behind all of the different topics.
+Topics also include matrices, a more rigorous study of functions, more rigorous applications, and more theory behind all the different topics.
 Applicable word problems are studied throughout the year.
-A Texas Instruments TI-83 or TI-84 graphing calculator is required for this course and is used to facilitate learning.
+A Texas Instruments TI-84 graphing calculator is required for this course and is used to facilitate learning.